 Our philosophy is that, all other things being equal, developers should aim for a toolchain that is native on both accounts: user experience and developer experience.
 If necessary, a compromise in developer experience can be made — it is after all a compromise that affects only the developer, if pursued correctly.
 No compromise, in our experience, should ever be made with regard to providing a truly native user experience.

-In terms of code reuse between platforms, we at RemObjects Software aim to help, both on the language front (by providing the common Oxygene language as developer-native language for all major platforms) and on the back-end database front, by keeping Data Abstract wire compatible and letting you share a common server infrastructure for all your native client applications.
+In terms of code reuse between platforms, we at RemObjects Software aim to help, both on the language front (by providing the common Oxygene, RemObjects C# and Silver languages as developer-native language for all major platforms, along with their Sugar library) and on the back-end database front, by keeping Data Abstract wire compatible and letting you share a common server infrastructure for all your native client applications.

-You can find out more about our cross-platform, platform-native products, Oxygene and Data Abstract, at remobjects.com/oxygene and [remobjects.com/da]/da), respectively.
+You can find out more about our cross-platform, platform-native products, Elements (Oxygene, C# and Swift) and Data Abstract, at remobjects.com/elements and remobjects.com/da, respectively.

 And you can find an overview matrix of how our products fit into the various native (as well as semi-native and non-native, if you must go there) development chains, at remobjects.com/products/toolchains.

-This topic was first published on our blogs; we appreciate your feedback and comments there.
+This topic was first published on our blogs.